OpenCUNY/opencuny-custom-admin-bar/README.md

-# opencuny-custom-admin-bar
+# OpenCUNY Custom Admin Bar
-OpenCUNY Custom Admin Bar
+Drop this file into the *mu-plugins* directory in to do away with the default WordPress node in the admin bar, and create a new one with the OpenCUNY logo that links to the current admin panel.